ImSanc/Notes/cache/cache.md

 - Hit ratio – how often it finds things in the fast memory (more is better!)

  - Latency – how fast it can find things (less is better!)

+### Summary: Must-Know Set
+### If you're aiming for backend, systems design, or performance engineering roles, start with these:

+✅ LRU

+✅ LFU

+✅ MRU

+✅ FIFO

+✅ ARC

+✅ TLRU (for time-aware caching)

+✅ SIEVE (for modern web workloads)

+✅ TinyLFU / W-TinyLFU (for highly optimized systems)